Clifton Webb: Early life

-Webb was born Webb Parmelee Hollenbeck in Indianapolis, Indiana.
-He was the only child of Jacob Grant Hollenbeck (1867 – May 2, 1939), the ticket-clerk son of a grocer from an Indiana farming family, and his wife, the former Mabel A. Parmelee (Parmalee or Parmallee; March 24, 1869 – October 17, 1960), the daughter of David Parmelee, a railroad conductor.
-The couple married in Kankakee, Illinois, on January 18, 1888, and separated in 1891, shortly after their son's birth.
-According to Marion County, Indiana records, the marriage took place in Indianapolis.
+Webb was born Webb Parmelee Hollenbeck in Indianapolis, Indiana, the only child of Jacob Grant Hollenbeck (1867 – May 2, 1939), the ticket-clerk son of a grocer from an Indiana farming family, and his wife, the former Mabel A. Parmelee (March 24, 1869 – October 17, 1960), the daughter of David Parmelee, a railroad conductor, and his wife, Grace (née Saville).
+Webb's parents married in Kankakee, Illinois on January 18, 1888, and separated in 1891, shortly after their son's birth.
+According to Marion County, Indiana, records, the marriage took place in Indianapolis.

 In 1892, Webb's mother, now styling herself "Mabelle", moved to New York City with her beloved "little Webb", as she called him for the remainder of her life.
 She dismissed questions about her husband, Jacob, who like her father, worked for the Indianapolis-St. Louis Railroad, by saying, "We never speak of him.
 He didn't care for the theatre."
-The couple apparently divorced, since, by 1900, Mabelle was married to Green B. Raum, Jr. New York City's 1900 U.S. census indicates Mabelle and her son were using the surname Raum and living on West 77th Street with Green Berry Raum, Jr., a copper-foundry worker, who gave his position in the household as Mabel's husband.
-Raum was the son of General Green Berry Raum, former U.S. Commissioner of Internal Revenue and former U.S. Commissioner of Pensions.
+The couple apparently divorced, since, by 1900, Mabelle was married to Green B. Raum Jr. New York City's 1900 U.S. census indicates Mabelle and her son were using the surname Raum and living on West 77th Street with Green Berry Raum Jr., a copper-foundry worker, who gave his position in the household as Mabel's husband.
+Green B. Raum Jr. was the son of General Green Berry Raum, former U.S. Commissioner of Internal Revenue and former U.S. Commissioner of Pensions.
 Webb's father, Jacob, married his second wife, Ethel Brown, and he died in 1939.